Malte311/PdagExtendability/docs/src/index.md

 !!! note

-	Please note that this framework is part of a master's thesis.
+	Please note that this framework is part of a master's thesis and thus is not professionally maintained.

 ## Features